codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 - Product Name: Clicker
 - Team: None
-- Organization Name: Whatever you want — your name is always a good fill-in
+- Organization Identifier: com.<your-name>

-- Organization Identifier: com.(OrganizationName)
+Make sure that SwiftUI is selected as the Interface.

-Make sure Swift is selected as the language.
+Make sure that SwiftUI App is selected as the Life Cycle.

-Make sure SwiftUI is selected as the User Interface.
+Make sure that Swift is selected as the Language.

-Make sure the three boxes at the bottom are unchecked, we won't be using those options in this tutorial.
+Make sure the remaining boxes are unchecked.
+We aren't going to be using Core Data in this project.
+Just because we aren't including tests at this stage doesn't mean that testing is not important in developing iOS apps.
+Just that we aren't going two be covering them in this first tutorial, and adding tests later is easily done.

 Click Next